Rifat-Hossain49/Database_Project/README.md

-TourOn is a user-friendly, cost-saving hotel booking and management system.
+MyTour is a user-friendly, cost-saving hotel booking and management system.

 ## Getting Started